What is the Progressive Longevity Program?

 Initial Assessment (approximately 0–6 weeks)

 Specialist consultation, blood testing, and relevant assessments to establish baseline health risks and priorities.
 Allied health input may be introduced during this phase.
+The total estimated cost of the initial phase is approximately $2600

 Implementation (approximately months 3–6)